 Interesting fact: Timber has strength to weight ratio 20% higher than structural steel and more than 4 x that of unreinforced concrete in compression.

 Timber Frame housing is recognized and approved by ALL financial institutions throughout the country.
 The same rates apply to a Timber home as to a conventional house.
+Banks may not decline to bond a new build on a Timber Home.

 No. The same rates will apply.
 Insurance companies have long since accepted Timber homes at the same fire resistance rating for conventional houses, as required by the South African National Building Regulations Standards, in SANS 10400.